Things You Need to Know about New Vikings QB Brett Rypien

 According to bookie software experts, Rypien played football and baseball at Shadle Park High School in Spokane, Washington, where he was a student.

-He was the starting quarterback for all four years of Shadle’s varsity football season.
-He broke several records, including those for passing yards in a season (4,552), touchdowns (50), career passing yards (13,044), and pass completions (1,006) in Washington state.
+Rypien was the starting quarterback for all four years of Shadle’s varsity football season.
+He set records for passing yards (4,552), touchdowns (50), career passing yards (13,044), and completions (1,006) in Washington state.
 He also surpassed Moore in all four of these categories.
 Rypien received early graduation and valedictorian honors.